 Children have homework of spellings and tables to learn over the week.
 They also have reading to do each week and may occasionally have additional homework to support a project or topic.

-Children have homework of spellings and tables to learn over the week.
-They also have reading to do each week as well as additional homework to support a project or topic.
+Children have homework of spellings, tables and additional Maths activities to learn over the week.
+They also have reading to do each week as well as further homework to support a project or topic, when appropriate.